- What Is Supervised Machine Learning?

 Where your goal is to train your model in such a way that you would be able to tell what kind of Y would you get if you change x.
 In less technical terms, it is an algorithm designed to sort through the data and squeeze the gist of it in the process so that you could understand what the future holds for you.

-Supervised machine learning is all about:
+Supervised machine learning applications are all about:

 - Scaling the scope of data;